 The GNHWPCA was created to (a) operate the wastewater treatment plant and to (b) use, equip, reequip, repair, maintain, supervise, manage, operate and perform any act pertinent to the collection, transportation, treatment and disposal of sewage with respect to the Constituent Municipalities.
-Currently, the daily flow at the treatment plant is approximately 29 million gallons per day ("MGD").
+Currently, the daily flow at the treatment plant is approximately 28 million gallons per day ("MGD").
 The treatment plant has an average daily design flow capacity of 40 MGD and currently provides primary and secondary treatment for all wastewater influent up to 60 MGD.
 During high flow events, all flow receives primary treatment; however, flow exceeding 60 MGD bypasses secondary treatment but receives disinfection along with the secondary effluent prior to discharge.
 The treatment plant provides the following unit processes: screening and grit removal, raw waste pumping, three primary clarifiers, four aeration trains, eight secondary clarifiers, gravity thickeners and chlorine disinfection prior to discharge.
 Thickened sludge is delivered to the on-site sewage sludge incinerator for processing.

 The maintenance of the treatment plant and collection system is performed under contract by New Haven Residuals, LP ("Synagro").
 Synagro is also responsible (under a separate agreement) for sludge receipt and disposal including operation and maintenance of the sludge incinerator at the East Shore Treatment Plant.
+The current terms of the contracts expire in September of 2029 and 2024 respectively.